- The Nuremberg Defense

 The chemical company war contractors tried, unsuccessfully, to convince the media to refer to their defense as “government contractor immunity.”

-The op-ed elicited two responses, one from Yannacone and Dr. W. Keith Kavenagh, the historian turned lawyer who at that time was analyzing the history of herbicide use by the military and the Department of Defense, and another from Leonard L. Rivkin, attorney for the defendant Dow Chemical Company.
+The op-ed elicited two responses, one from Yannacone and Dr. W. Keith Kavenagh, the academic historian turned lawyer who at that time was analyzing the history of herbicide use by the military and the Department of Defense, and another from Leonard L. Rivkin, attorney for the defendant Dow Chemical Company.
 Those letters clearly indicate some of the complex procedural issues involved in the Agent Orange litigation, which at that time was both the first and the largest mass toxic tort case ever filed in a United States court.

 April 8, 1982 to the Editor-in-Chief, New York Law Journal